ent/ent/doc/website/blog/2022-04-07-how-twitter-can-implement.md

 hs := client.Tweet.QueryHistory(t).WithChanges().AllX(ctx)
 ```

-Enthistory utilizes the extensions subsystem of Ent to let the user declaratively "track" the changes of a certain field.
 Let's see what you'd have to do if you weren't using Enthistory: For example, consider an app similar to Twitter.
 It has a table called "tweets" and one of its columns is the tweet content.

 | id      | content | created_at | author_id |
 | ----------- | ----------- | ----------- | ----------- |